 "People who we think of as being 'crazy,' how do they absorb the larger cultural messages and scripts that are out there?"
 Garbarino said.

-Perhaps hardest to understand is how the San Bernardino shooters, as new parents, could leave their 6-month-old daughter in order to go on a killing spree.
-It's important to remember that shooters don't "just snap," O'Toole told Live Science.
-The San Bernardino killers had likely been planning their attack for years, investigators have found.
+Whether the woman had been planning this attack is unknown.
+But, O'Toole told Live Science previously that shooters don't "just snap."
+For instance, the San Bernardino killers had likely been planning their attack for years, investigators found.
 Chillingly, many people are very good at mimicking normalcy as they go about their deadly preparations, O'Toole said.
 The trappings of a happy family life — a marriage, a new baby — could have been, in part, props to maintain that illusion, she said.

-"This is a cold-blooded woman, and I can't tell you how many cases I worked in the FBI where parents killed their own kids," O'Toole said.
+"This is a cold-blooded woman, and I can't tell you how many cases I worked in the FBI where parents killed their own kids," O'Toole said in 2015.
 "We're not dealing with a typical woman full of compassion and undying love for her child."